-The swing motor speed sensor is set at the factory and should not need adjustment, unless replaced.
+The speed sensors are set at the factory and should not need adjustment, unless replaced.
 When installing or adjusting the speed sensor on the motor, it must be set at a specific distance from the speed ring on the unit's cylinder.